 The 60-hour Counseling Program at Northwestern University prepares graduates for professional practice in the field of counseling in two program concentration areas: School Counseling (533B) and Clinical Mental Health Counseling (533A).
-The program is housed within the Gallaspy College of Education and Human Development and is part of the Department of Educational Leadership and Technology.
-The University is accredited by the Southern Association of Colleges and Schools (SACS), and the College is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The program is housed within the Gallaspy School of Education and Human Development and is part of the School of Education.
+The University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), and the College is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 The Counseling Program is fully accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 Students may enroll full-time or part-time.
 This program is not 100% online.
 Approximately half of the program courses are online; the other half are offered face-to-face on the Natchitoches campus.